RBG is said to have rewarded Elizabeth Salas, her housekeeper of over two decades, for her friendship and loyalty by leaving her a sum of $40,000.

 Elizabeth Salas, una inmigrante boliviana, trabajó como empleada doméstica para Ruth Bader Ginsburg durante 22 años.
 La hispana aseguró que la jueza siempre la defendió y protegió. pic.twitter.com/kZ6bmxjucv— Univision Noticias (@UniNoticias) September 26, 2020

 Salas's revelation was very telling of RBG's character.
-Amanda L. Tyler, UC Berkeley law professor and mentee of Ginsburg's who co-wrote the recently released Justice, Justice Thou Shalt Pursue: A Life's Work Fighting for a More Perfect Union, revealed in an interview with E!
-News in March that RBG frequently put the needs of others ahead of her own.
+Amanda L. Tyler, UC Berkeley law professor and mentee of Ginsburg's who co-wrote Justice, Justice Thou Shalt Pursue: A Life's Work Fighting for a More Perfect Union, revealed in an interview with E!
+News that RBG frequently put the needs of others ahead of her own.
 "She was always in my corner, she helped me land jobs, she was a source of great support during very difficult times," Tyler said.
 "She was something of a North Star in my life, and I think a lot of her law clerks would say that."